 Monitor What’s Being Said

 This first thing a small business should do is monitor what’s being said.
 You need to monitor everywhere customers may be talking about you.
 This includes review websites, social media and bloggers.
 There are several good reputation management tools you can choose from to help with monitoring your brand.
-One of the better tools to help with monitoring is Trackur.
-They offer several plans from a free option to several paid options depending on your needs.
-You may also want to check out these other affordable options:
+One of the better tools to help with monitoring is Cyfe.
+It integrates with multiple social listening API to build one dashboard monitoring it all.

 How to Respond to Bad Reviews